OGcanviz/tutorial-introduction-to-NGINX/README.md

     curl http://52.234.148.187/images/Canviz.png --output -

-Which will result in in messy terminal output and most likely a bunch of beeps.
+Which will result in a messy terminal output and most likely a bunch of beeps.

 ### 8. Debugging NGINX